Welcome to my RDS Physique Building Review.

 However, let’s just say I’m not blown away by it.

-Hence, I’ve given RDS Physique Building a rating of 8 out of 10, whereas I have reviewed and rated various programs on this website as high as 9.5 out of 10.
+Hence, I’ve given RDS Physique Building a rating of 6.5 out of 10, whereas I have reviewed and rated various programs on this website with a much higher rating.

 I will also say that Dean does have age on his side.